Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

   state: MyOperationState,
 ): MyOperation {
   return {
-    // We recommend you to create copies of the given state,
+    // We recommend creating copies of the given state,
     // just to make sure that no references are left or manipulated by mistake.
     state: {
       ...state,